Showing posts with label arsenokoite. Show all posts

 Only if we can understand the exact Hebrew wording in Leviticus can we figure out what Paul was trying to convey with his new compound word arsenokoite if that was really what he was doing 2.

-The literal Hebrew reads the verse like this:
+The literal Hebrew reads like this:

 Weth-zakhar lo tishkav mishkevey ishshah